-- It's sensible to use a controlled passive port range, this can be configured on the FTP server - Configure the VIP to listen on port 21 and also the passive range selected, e.g. 50000-50100 - Configure the RIPs without specifying a port - Ensure the Layer 7 Protocol is set to 'TCP Mode' - If transparency is required (for passive mode this is optional), enable TProxy using the WebUI menu option: Cluster Configuration > Layer 7 Advanced Configuration
+- It's sensible to use a controlled passive port range, this can be configured on the FTP server - Configure the VIP to listen on port 21 and also the passive range selected, e.g. 50000-50100 - Configure the RIPs without specifying a port - Ensure the Layer 7 Protocol is set to 'TCP Mode' - If transparency is required (for passive mode this is optional), enable TProxy.
+For v8.4.2 and later, this is done at the VIP level rather than globally as in previous versions.
+To enable TProxy at the VIP level, click Modify next to the VIP in question, scroll down to the Other section and click [Advanced], then enable (check) Transparent Proxy.

 If TProxy is enabled, make sure that the RIPs (i.e. the FTP servers) are located in a different subnet to the Virtual Server (VIP).
-The default gateway on each FTP server must also be set to be an IP on the load balancer - preferably a floating IP which then allows failover to the slave unit (see the section starting on page 138 for more details about using TProxy).
+The default gateway on each FTP server must also be set to be an IP on the load balancer - preferably a floating IP which then allows failover to the slave unit (see the section starting on page 139 for more details about using TProxy).